Mark Canha Preview, Player Props: Brewers vs. Twins

 Mark Canha At The Plate

-- Canha is batting .242 with 20 doubles, a triple, seven home runs and 38 walks.
+- Canha is hitting .244 with 20 doubles, a triple, seven home runs and 40 walks.

-- Canha has driven in a run in 27 games this season (26.5%), including eight games with more than one RBI (7.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Canha has driven home a run in 28 games this year (27.2%), including more than one RBI in 7.8% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.